Amanda Kathryn Roman, Chief Innovation Officer

 Angeline Dean, Trenton Civic Trust Facilitator

 Angeline Dean has developed a sharp eye for how operations get bloated with cross-purposes and miscommunication, and how they can retool for a sleeker, smoother, strategically focused organization from her two decades of managerial and operational experience.
 She is an entrepreneur who is not afraid to take risks, and possesses a keen sense of recognizing and responding to the call for the empowerment and education of the underprivileged and underrepresented populations.
 Angeline’s for profit consulting business, Dynasty, was launched in 2010 and her first children’s book was released in March 2012.
 Her book Not Just A Slave was an answer to her fourteen-year-old cousins question as well as so many other minority children-- “Am I just a slave?”
 Her book was submitted for the Coretta Scott King award 2013.
 As a partner in an Education company, ‘In Black & White’- she helps to educate in the field of cultural diversity, and recently was selected as a cultural diversity trainer for Subaru Corp. of America.
 She obtained her Master’s Degree from the John Watson School of Public Policy at Thomas Edison where she studied Community/Economic Development in her bid to continue to be effective and innovative.
 Ms. Dean served as the liaison to the faith-based community in her quest to bring White House aid to the City of Trenton.
 Angeline is an educator and has been ministering in the federal prison system for twelve years.
 As a Civic Trust Facilitator for The Citizens Campaign’s Trenton Coordinator, Angeline is embracing the opportunity to serve the residents of Trenton to become more empowered and make systemic changes in their City.
 In her free time, she enjoys reading, writing and traveling.
-If you live in Trenton and want to become involved, email Angeline at firstname.lastname@example.org or call her at 732-548-9798 x7.
+If you want to become involved in Trenton, email Angeline at email@example.com or call her at 732-548-9798 ext.
+7.